 Monitors: When you need to see real-time file system, Registry, and process/thread activity, you need to use an advanced monitoring tool like Process Monitor.
-This tool displays a process tree which will show the relationships between all processes referenced in a trace, in addition to providing reliable capture of process details.
+This tool displays a process tree that will show the relationships between all processes referenced in a trace and provide reliable capture of process details.

 PE Analysis: Tools like PeStudio, PE-bear and pefile are great tools to consider when looking for freeware reversing tools for PE files.
 They’re useful when trying to visualize a PE section layout, and can help you to detect file signatures, hard-coded URLs and IP addresses.

-Network analyzers: This type of software, tells analysts how the malware is interacting with other machines.
+Network analyzers: This type of software, tells analysts how the malware interacts with other machines.
 It can showcase the threat’s connections and what data it is trying to send.